 Find Biggest Oracle Table Size

-When the disk space is running out, you might like to calculate Oracle table size and list the biggest tables in your database in order to release some space by dropping unused tables.
+Beside to calculate the size of a single table by some approaches, you can also list the most noticeable tables on space usage.
+Specifically, when the disk space is running out, you might like to calculate Oracle table size and list the top 10 or top N biggest tables in your database in order to release some space by dropping unused tables.
 Here’s how we find the top 10 largest tables in Oracle.

 SQL> column owner format a10;

 SQL> select * from (select owner, segment_name table_name, bytes/1024/1024/1024 "SIZE (GB)" from dba_segments where segment_type = 'TABLE' and segment_name not like 'BIN%' order by 3 desc) where rownum <= 10;